nico-liao0918/Nico-Liao0918/README.md

 ## About me

- Graduate of Business Administration Degree at De La Salle-College of Saint Benilde.
- Living in the Philippines.
+ Graduate of Business Administration from De La Salle-College of Saint Benilde, currently living in the Philippines.

 ## Currently Learning

- Currently studying Programming/Coding online.
+ I’m studying Programming/Coding online.

 ## Pronouns

- He/Him
+ He/Him.

 ## Currently working

  A Mod for RimWorld.
- A Personal Website or Commerce Website.
+ A Personal Website.
+ A Commerce/Business Website.
+ A profile website based on GitHub profiles for my personal and organizational.

 ## Looking for

- Poeple who can teach me HTML, CSS, XML, C#, DLL ( or help compiling a file into DLL files ) Collaborate with poeple with the same minded into Programming/Coding.
+ People who can teach me HTML, CSS, XML, C#, and how to compile files into DLLs.
+ Collaborators with a shared interest in programming and coding.

 ### That's All for now